 How Much Is My Case Worth?

-At some point, your medical condition will be declared to have reached maximum medical improvement.
-This is also sometimes referred to as “permanent and stationary.”
-In essence, this is a statement that your condition is not expected to significantly improve or deteriorate in the foreseeable future.
+At some point, physicians will declare your medical condition to have reached maximum medical improvement, also sometimes referred to as “permanent and stationary.”
+This is a statement that your condition is not expected to significantly improve or deteriorate in the foreseeable future.
 It also means that your workers’ compensation case is ready for a final resolution.